 5 Ways an IP Holding Company Could Benefit Your Business

-At Metis Partners, we like to describe intellectual property holding companies (“IPCos”) to our clients as an “insurance policy”.
-It’s never too early to think about the strategic management of your IP and to “ring-fence” or separate these assets from the potential trading risks faced by your business.
+At Metis Partners, we like to describe an intellectual property holding company (“IPCo”) to our clients as an “insurance policy”.
+It’s never too early to think about the strategic management of your IP and to ring-fence or separate these assets from the potential trading risks faced by your trading business.

 Why is this necessary?

 When critical intellectual property, such as patents, trade secrets, or corporate and product brands, is being used across a number of separate legal entities within a group, there is the potential for “cross-contamination”.
-Subsidiaries may accrue rights to goodwill and/or rights to improvements of the core IP, or create new IP on the back of the originally shared IP, and could even file patents and trade marks on behalf of their parent companies.
-The absence of a licence that addresses these issues and sets out the terms of both the usage and accrual of specific intellectual property rights, will result in confusion as to who actually owns the intellectual property.
+Subsidiaries may accrue rights to goodwill and/or rights to improvements of the core IP or create new IP on the back of the originally shared IP.
+They could even file patents and trademarks on behalf of their parent companies.
+The absence of a licence that addresses these issues and sets out the terms of both the usage and accrual of specific intellectual property rights will result in confusion as to who actually owns the intellectual property.

-Companies looking either to exit the group or secure a loan on the back of critical IP assets, can find that they don’t actually own the IP assets on which the transaction is relying upon, often on the cusp of deal completion.
+Companies looking either to exit the group or secure a loan on the back of critical IP assets, can find that they don’t actually own the IP assets on which the transaction is dependent, often on the cusp of deal completion.
 We have observed these situations repeatedly during our due diligence process, where patents are registered in the names of multiple group entities, but are being offered as security for the transaction of one entity; or critical trade secrets and organisational knowledge are created by one entity but underpin a core product or service of another separate entity.
-The confusion over intellectual property in a group is often the deal-breaker in a transaction, or at best results in either price-chipping or a notable delay in deal completion.
+The confusion over IP value and IP ownership across a group is often the deal-breaker in a transaction, or at best results in either price-chipping or a notable delay in deal completion.

 (1) Kick-start your Inventory

-Setting up an IPCo necessitates performing an IP Audit to ensure all relevant IP is identified and captured.
-This initial step is incredibly useful – you will get a clear understanding of all intellectual property you hold, and it can highlight any operational or managerial inefficiencies in current IP creation, protection and management policies.
+The first step to establishing an IPCo is to perform an IP Audit to ensure all relevant IP is identified and captured.
+This initial step is incredibly useful – you will get a clear understanding of all IP held in the group, and it can highlight any operational or managerial inefficiencies in current IP creation, protection and management policies.

-Establishing an IPCo leaves little room for uncertainty regarding intellectual property ownership – it creates one central entity that holds the IP, automatically accrues the IP rights generated by any affiliated companies, and which takes responsibility for IP filings, IP fundraising and IP securitisation.
+Establishing an IPCo leaves little room for uncertainty regarding IP ownership – it creates one central entity that holds the IP, automatically accrues the IP rights generated by any affiliated companies, and which takes responsibility for IP filings and renewals, IP fundraising and IP securitization.

 (3) Ring-fence your IP